12 Industrials Stocks Moving In Thursday's After-Market Session

 Gainers

-Polar Power (NASDAQ:POLA) stock moved upwards by 12.93% to $9.95 during Thursday's after-market session.
-Today's trading volume for this security ended up closing at 55.7K shares, which is 1.76 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $115.9 million.
+Vertiv Holdings (NYSE:VRT) stock moved upwards by 4.29% to $21.49 during Thursday's after-market session.
+Trading volume for this security closed at 2.0 million, accounting for 57.73% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $7.0 billion.

+Orion Gr Hldgs (NYSE:ORN) shares increased by 1.86% to $6.01.
+Today's trading volume for this security ended up closing at 16.3K shares, which is 4.94 percent of its average volume over the last 100 days.
+The company's market cap stands at $182.7 million.

-Pioneer Power Solutions (NASDAQ:PPSI) shares rose 3.93% to $5.54.
-At the close, Pioneer Power Solutions's trading volume reached 24.8K shares.
-This is 0.74% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $48.3 million.
+Aqua Metals (NASDAQ:AQMS) shares rose 1.51% to $4.69.
+At the close, Aqua Metals's trading volume reached 24.8K shares.
+This is 0.7% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $286.9 million.

 Losers

-Sigma Labs (NASDAQ:SGLB) stock decreased by 4.72% to $4.04 during Thursday's after-market session.
-Sigma Labs's trading volume hit 1.1K shares by close, accounting for 0.23% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $31.1 million.
+Castor Maritime (NASDAQ:CTRM) stock declined by 7.72% to $0.39 during Thursday's after-market session.
+Castor Maritime's trading volume hit 5.9 million shares by close, accounting for 8.87% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $142.9 million.

-ATIF Holdings (NASDAQ:ATIF) shares fell 1.91% to $1.03.
-At the close, ATIF Holdings's trading volume reached 5.2K shares.
-This is 0.09% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $52.9 million.
+Hudson Technologies (NASDAQ:HDSN) stock decreased by 3.34% to $1.16.
+At the close, Hudson Technologies's trading volume reached 2.7K shares.
+This is 0.34% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $50.2 million.

 Posted-In: BZI-TFMAfter-Hours Center Movers